gaia-platform/GaiaPlatform/production/tools/gaia_style/README.md

 * `clang_format.cpp|clang_format.hpp`: show the formatting rules.
 You can create methods that showcase a formatting rule.
    For instance, to show how indentation of short statements work, you could create a `short_statements()` method.
 * `clang_tyidy.cpp|clang_tidy.hpp`: show the linter rules.
-These files contain code that triggers the linter.
+These files contain code that trigger the linter.
    For instance:
    ```
     // Should have _t suffix.